 I used organic black beans and simmered the soup with a few ingredients for about 20 minutes.
 And, while I was simmering the soup, I also steamed one cup of white rice, adding it to the soup at the very last minute.
-Very easy, no need to use a pressure cooker or crock pot with this one.
-And as a meal, it surely will become every ones favorite, especially my vegetarian friends.
+Very easy, and very filling.
+No need to use a pressure cooker or crock pot with this recipe.
+As a quick meal, it will surely become every ones favorite, especially my vegetarian friends.

-A great recipe for the whole family.
+A great recipe for you to try.
 We like to call this one - a bowl of health!
+Enjoy!

 Black Bean and Rice Soup